tgckpg/BotanJS-vim/README.md

 ### Why use screen buffer?
 By treating the textarea as a *screen*.
 I could archive almost everything except for coloring.
 And it is easier to precisely track the cursor this way.

-Visit this [blog](https://blog.astropenguin.net/article/view/vimarea-day-1-hjkl/) entries for more information.
+Visit this [blog](https://blog.astropenguin.net/article/view/vimarea-day-1-hjkl/) entry for details.

 ### How the source code works
 This is based on a framework I wrote called BotanJS.
 Which is a frontend framework & Service API that is so big that I am too busy ( lazy ) to explain.
 If you are only interested in the Vim itself only.
 It is recommended to download the compiled source code provided in the demo site above.